-Occasionally, some mobile home parks will wish for the older or less attractive homes to be removed from their communities in order to add new homes for a profit.
+Occasionally, some mobile home parks will wish for the older or less attractive homes to be removed from their communities to add new homes for profit.

-Traditionally, mobile home park owners want homes pulled-out of the community when serious repairs are needed because of fire damage and/or simply being outdated.
-However, some fancy communities will want slightly-older homes to be removed because they are simply more than 10 or 20 years old.
+Traditionally, mobile home park owners want homes pulled out of the community when serious repairs are needed because of fire damage and/or simply being outdated.
+However, some fancy communities will want slightly-older homes removed because they are more than 10 or 20 years old.

-If a mobile home still has value, it may be feasible to move it to another location to be re-sold or rented.
+If a mobile home still has value, moving it to another location to be re-sold or rented may be feasible.
 Check with local mobile home movers and your local permit office to verify the age of homes that can be moved into your area.

-As you can see, there are a number of ways to create value as an active mobile home investor – some more realistic than others.
+As you can see, there are several ways to create value as an active mobile home investor – some more realistic than others.

 Keep in mind that nothing will happen without serious action and daily commitment on your part.
-Even though there are many ways to make money in real estate, there are countless ways to lose profits as well.
+Even though there are many ways to make money in real estate, there are countless ways to lose profits.

 Have fun and take daily action to reach your financial goals.
-If you have questions feel free to ask them below.
-There are plenty of active investors around to give you help and guidance if you simply ask for it.
+If you have questions, feel free to ask them in the forum.
+Plenty of active investors are around to give you help and guidance if you ask for it.